 As an EU agency, the European Environment Agency only accepts applications from nationals of the EU and the agency’s member countries (the 27 European Union Member States and Iceland, Liechtenstein, Norway, Switzerland, and Türkiye).

 The EEA offers three contract types.
 Staff are recruited through open selection procedures.
+Specific information about application and selection procedures can be found within each vacancy notice.

 Temporary agent contracts are typically offered as a four-year contract with the possibility of renewal.
 These posts are classified into three function groups, depending on the kind of duties: